netzbegruenung/green-spider/README.md

 - submit the URL against a service like Google Page Speed and retrieve the score
 - Check against our own webpagetest.org instance
 - Detect which one of the well-known CMS is used?
+- Certificate expiry warning
+- Export and publish the report as a single page web app via GitHub pages

 ### Usage